yukoba/nd4j/getstarted.md

 Install [git](https://git-scm.herokuapp.com/book/en/v2/Getting-Started-Installing-Git) if you do not have it already.

 Then check the list of applications installed on your computer for GitHub.
 If you don't, set up a [Github account](https://github.com/join).
-Download GitHub for [Mac](https://mac.github.com/), [Windows](https://windows.github.com/), etc. Once installed, `git clone` ND4J or DL4J, enter these commands into your console:
+Download GitHub for [Mac](https://mac.github.com/), [Windows](https://windows.github.com/), etc. Once installed, `git clone` ND4J or DL4J by entering these commands into your console:

     git clone https://github.com/deeplearning4j/nd4j
     git clone https://github.com/deeplearning4j/Canova